• Australia

 Pennsylvania

-Gambling winnings in Pennsylvania are subject to a flat state income tax rate of 3.07%, with no personal exemptions applied.
+Gambling winnings in Pennsylvania are subject to a flat state income tax rate of 3.07%.
+The state does not apply personal exemptions to gambling income.

-At the federal level, winnings are taxed as ordinary income based on 2025 income tax brackets, and gambling losses can be deducted up to the amount of winnings if itemizing deductions.
+At the federal level, gambling winnings are taxed as ordinary income under the applicable federal income tax brackets.
+Gambling losses may be deducted up to the amount of winnings when itemized deductions are used.

 West Virginia